Okrio/final_year_project/README.md

 Need to figure out a way to account for angle problems with the circles!
 Use a reference contour and compare the area to the area obtained by minenclosingcircle to zero the program?
+Will use a square instead to detect out targets and determine if they are in the correct aspect ratio!
+Then you can estimate whether the camera is looking at them straight, or how the degree of change is like!

 # Project Management Timeline: